‘Don’t touch me. I’m dying.’ Harrowing Harvey stories emerge

 Pasek then fell into the lamppost attached to the live wire.
 Pasek’s friend moved closer to help, but Pasek warned him away.

 “He said, ‘Don’t touch me.
-I’m dying,'” according to his mother, JoDell Pasek, who lost her other son to a drunk driver in the 1990s.
+I’m dying,'” according to his mother, JoDell Pasek, who lost her other son to a drunken driver in the 1990s.

 Al Pasek said his son was “a remarkable young man” who was always rescuing animals that needed a home and even once saved his own father’s life when he choked on a piece of food and couldn’t breathe for more than a minute.